simhem1/python_sci/README.md

 #####################
 I did not finish yet, a string to binary converter will be added today Yesterday I focused on the internal DES structure
+Btw please excuse that I am not that fast as you due to my lack of python experience